-22 9582 Church of St 141 Rosewood 3 History 36 3302 Vincent Pallotti Avenue In 1961/62, the Church of St Vincent Pallotti was built. (former) Southeast corner Catholicism is a major religion in the Kimberley area, including (IoIIIIoI) of Leichhardt amongst the Aboriginal people.
-Before the construction of this Street church the nearest one was in Wyndham.
-Americal Section 1 Sireet As resident priest, Fr Lorenz travelled around visiting the pastoral stations.
+22 9582 Church of St 7 Leichardt Street 3 History 36 3332 Vincent Pallotti (former) (cnr Rosewood Avenue) In 1961/62, the Church of St Vincent Pallotti was built.
+Catholicism is a major religion in the Kimberley area, including amongst the Aboriginal people.
+Before the construction of this church the nearest one was in Wyndham.
+As resident priest, Fr Lorenz travelled around visiting the pastoral stations.
 Sr Maureen and Sr Angela travelled with him to the Catholics from Ivanhoe Station.
-For three weeks every The second secon month Fr Lorenz did station trips to Auverne, Nicholson, Gordon Downs and Jubilee Creek.
-Where the pastoralists were active - Catholics, a 'station Mass' was celebrated, attended by virtually the entire station population.
+For three weeks every month Fr Lorenz did station trips to Auverne, Nicholson, Gordon Downs and Jubilee Creek.
+Where the pastoralists were active Catholics, a 'station Mass' was celebrated, attended by virtually the entire station population.
 In 1961 it is noted that Stan Costello, a renowned designer/builder of Catholic churches throughout Western Australia from the 1950s, visited the site when he designed Our Lady Queen of Peace Cathedral in Broome, and this building evidences design similarities.
 The building is timber framed with fibro cladding and a corrugated iron roof.
 It is a traditional design other than it being on stumps due to termite problems in the area.
 It has a residence attached by a breezeway.
 One of the outstanding features of the church was a 10-metre-high bell tower.
 For many years, the bell rang to announce mass each Sunday morning, until the bell tower was removed due to community complaints.
 The blessing and opening of the Church were held in March 1962.
-The guests at the opening included the Rev. Ron Sparks AIM, Mr McGuigan (Administrator of the North West) and Mr Roy Hamilton (Public Works Department Engineer).
+The guests at the opening included the Rev. Ron Sparks AlM, Mr McGuigan (Administrator of the North West) and Mr Roy Hamilton (Public Works Department Engineer).
 Three lay Missionaries who had built the church under adverse conditions were also at the opening.
-In 1971, after the Mirama Council was formed under the joint leadership of Yilngali-Miriwung elders, they availed themselves 1 of the support offered by the Catholic priest and nuns as they were in a new and less protected environment for the Miriwung people.
-The Sisters supported the parents with clothing, food and transport. · In 1991, the Kununurra Community and an honorary builder built a new St Vincent's Catholic Church was built on the adjoining corner lot and this building became St Vincent's Parish Hall.
-I 1 Corner for and this building became of vincents i ansit Hall.
+In 1971, after the Mirama Council was formed under the joint leadership of Yilngali-Miriwung elders, they availed themselves of the support offered by the Catholic priest and nuns as they were in a new and less protected environment for the Miriwung people.
+The Sisters supported the parents with clothing, food and transport.
+In 1991, the Kununurra Community and an honorary builder built a new St Vincent's Catholic Church was built on the adjoining corner lot and this building became St Vincent's Parish Hall.